vrockai/pipeline-test/docs/content.md

 ---

-## Inflammatory Bowel Disease Environmental Risk Factors: Diet and Gut Microbiota
+## Inflammatory Bowel Disease Environmental Risk Factors: Diet and Gut Microbiota.
+ 13.10.2020, _S Altajar, A Moss_

+This review specifically explores the affect that diet has on the gut microbiota and its role on the increasing incidence of IBD around the world in developing countries.

 [Source](https://link.springer.com/article/10.1007/s11894-020-00794-y)

+10.1007/s11894-020-00794-y

 ---

-## Co‐ and polymicrobial infections in the gut mucosa: the host‐microbiota‐pathogen perspective
+## Co- and polymicrobial infections in the gut mucosa: the host-microbiota-pathogen perspective.
+ 11.10.2020, _T Frisan_

+Infections in humans occur in the context of complex niches where the pathogen interacts with both the host microenvironment and immune response, and the symbiotic microbial community.
+The polymicrobial nature of many human infections add a further layer of complexity.
+The effect of co- or polymicrobial infections can result in enhanced severity due to pathogens cooperative interaction or reduced morbidity because one of the pathogens affects the fitness of the other(s).
+In this review, the concept of co-infections and polymicrobial interactions in the context of the intestinal mucosa is discussed, focusing on the interplay between the host, the microbiota and the pathogenic organisms.
+Specifically, we will examine examples of pathogen-cooperative versus -antagonistic behavior during co- and polymicrobial infections.
+We discuss: the infection-induced modulation of the host microenvironment and immune responses; the direct modulation of the microorganism's fitness; the potentiation of inflammatory/carcinogenic conditions by polymicrobial biofilms; and the promotion of co-infections by microbial-induced DNA damage.
+Open questions in this very exciting field are also highlighted.
+This article is protected by copyright.
+All rights reserved.

 [Source](https://onlinelibrary.wiley.com/doi/10.1111/cmi.13279)

+10.1111/cmi.13279

 ---

-## Gut microbiota composition is associated with narcolepsy type 1
+## Gut microbiota composition is associated with narcolepsy type 1.
+ 12.10.2020, _A Lecomte, L Barateau, P Pereira, L Paulin, P Auvinen, F Scheperjans, Y Dauvilliers_

+To test the hypothesis that narcolepsy type 1 (NT1) is related to the gut microbiota, we compared the microbiota bacterial communities of patients with NT1 and control subjects.

 [Source](https://nn.neurology.org/content/7/6/e896)

+10.1212/NXI.0000000000000896

 ---